 If you are not within one of our completed or upcoming work areas, we offer income-based private lead service line replacement programs to help you get the lead out fast.
-For more information, read about our Free Private Lead Line Replacement Project or our Lead Service Line Reimbursement Program.
+For more information, read about our Lead Service Line Reimbursement Program.

 Curb Box Inspections

 In order to remove lead service lines from our water distribution system, we must first find out where they are located.
 To do this, we have established a Curb Box Inspection Program to generate an inventory of lead service lines and their locations through the PWSA water distribution system.

 Water service lines are a joint responsibility shared by PWSA and the homeowner.
 PWSA owns the portion of the service line that runs from the water main in the street to the curb.
 The remainder of the line that connects from the curb to the home is considered private property.

 A “curb box inspection” is completed by sending a camera down into the curb box, or the vertical shaft found in the front yard or sidewalk leading down to the curb stop.
 Our contractors can take pictures and inspect the curb stop to see if the pipe is made of lead, or a non-lead material.